lopezelpesado/initial-learning/README.md

 #### 19/4/21

 1. It's been 2 months and I've learnt so much.
 The coaching has been going great and I'm really enjoying working with other people again.
 Learning with others feels great.
 I feel like I've come along way, particularly with JavaScript.
 Now it's time to focus on my application website.
 I need to completely rework this website.
 I don't feel confident with CSS and laying things out nicely.
-I created a simple tribute page [here](https://codepen.io/lopezelpesado/pen/ZELBbqv) which I'm really happy with but getting the different elements where I wanted them to go was very much a trial and error process.
+I created a [simple tribute page](https://codepen.io/lopezelpesado/pen/ZELBbqv) which I'm really happy with but getting the different elements where I wanted them to go was very much a trial and error process.
 Tonight I am going to a meetup hosted by Founders and Coders (FAC) and I hope to be able to get some help with this.
 I'm going install live server too which is an extension which creates an auto refreshing view of your webpage.
 I also need to seperate out my CSS and start a JavaScript file so I'm gunna start by figuring that out.
 Let's go!

 2. I've got my css into a seperate document and started a JavaScript document as well.
 I've added a button that I've tried to write some JS for but that doesn't seem to be working.
 I'm gunna now try and work on my initial retro layout

 ---

+#### 28/4/21

+1. Using live server and Chrome's console, you can see what's going on with your JavaScript which is super helpful.
+Need to remember to always console log and check!

+2. I've been working on [a design for my application website](https://codepen.io/lopezelpesado/pen/MWJqGPe) and a [css image filter](https://codepen.io/lopezelpesado/pen/xxgQoMN) on CodePen and I'm really happy with the results so I'm gunna move it over to GitHub.